georgegunter/Anti-Flow/docs/README.md

-This is the documentation folder for flow documentation.
+This is the documentation folder for the flow software.
+Currently, this is does not include documentation for Anti-Flow.

 Idea: fill this folder with instructions and links for how to write documentation.